Laxalt, Giunchigliani latest to file to run for governor

 Two more pieces of Nevada’s 2018 governor’s race puzzle officially fell into place Tuesday.

-Attorney General Adam Laxalt, a Republican, and Clark County Commissioner Chris Giunchigliani, a Democrat, filed candidacy paperwork Tuesday morning with the Nevada secretary of state’s office in Las Vegas.
+Attorney General Adam Laxalt, a Republican, and Clark County Commissioner Chris Giunchigliani, a Democrat, filed for candidacy Tuesday morning with the Nevada secretary of state’s office in Las Vegas.

 Laxalt enters the June GOP primary seen by many as the frontrunner in the race that includes Treasurer Dan Schwartz, Las Vegas bike shop owner Jared Fisher and lesser-known candidates William “Bill” Boyd, Stephanie Carlisle and Stan Lusak.

-After filing, Laxalt said he believes that the economy and job growth will be key issues in the election cycle as candidates vie to replace Gov. Brian Sandoval.
+After filing, Laxalt said he believes that the economy and job growth will be key issues as candidates vie to replace Gov. Brian Sandoval.

 “I hope to make Nevada the most important state in the American West, the most competitive state,” Laxalt said.